Future Launchers Preparatory Programme: Period 1 (2004-2006)

 Period 1 was focused on studies for future reusable launch vehicles (RLV).
 Several different RLV concepts were investigated to select feasible, cost-effective options.
 In addition, upgrades to reduce the cost of existing launchers were investigated.

 Period 2 Step 1 (2006-2009)

 During this period, the work on reusable as well as expendable launch concepts was continued with system studies on several promising launcher configurations.
 In addition, key technologies for future launchers were integrated into demonstrators to increase their TRL sufficiently for an efficient integration into a launcher development.
 A major demonstrator project started in this period was the Intermediate eXperimental Vehicle (IXV).
 In addition, the development of the launcher upper stage engine Vinci was financed and managed by the FLPP programme during this time.

 Period 2 Step 2 (2009-2013)

 The second step of period 2 completed the system studies on expendable launchers.
 The technology development activities, especially on upper stage and re-entry technologies as well as propulsion were continued.
 While the Vinci engine was transferred to Ariane 5 ME development, a demonstrator project for a high thrust first stage engine called Score-D was started.
 In addition a demonstrator project for an upper stage engine using storable propellants was created.
 The later part of this phase saw the inception of a cryogenic expander cycle demonstrator project.
 Multiple technology development and demonstrator projects were started concerning a wide range of promising technologies.
 These were in the fields of stage and interstage structures, tanks, avionics as well as hybrid and solid propulsion.

 Period 3/FLPP NEO (2013-2019)

 Period 3 was started in 2013 and is overlapping with the FLPP NEO (New Economic Opportunities) period, initiated in 2016.
 With the inception of a dedicated Ariane 6 project, FLPP broadened its scope from the preparation of technologies for a specific next generation launcher to the general identification and maturation of promising technologies for future launchers as well as upgrades of current launch vehicles.
 The identification and maturation process of key technologies is still system driven and relies mainly on system studies and integrated demonstrators.
 An important objective is to foster synergies between different applications and launchers (e.g. Ariane and Vega).
 FLPP NEO continues the technology approach of the previous periods with emphasis on flagship demonstrators and very low cost launcher concepts.

+FLPP in 2020s

+As of 2025, FLPP is structure around seven programmes: